Nashville's New Construction Boom: 10 Developments Reshaping the Metro

 The Oracle Effect

 Oracle's decision to relocate its global headquarters to Nashville deserves specific mention because of its cascading effect on the development market.
-The company is building a 60-acre campus on the East Bank of the Cumberland River — directly across from downtown — that will eventually house 8,500 employees.
+The company is building a campus of more than 60 acres on the East Bank of the Cumberland River — directly across from downtown — that is planned to house up to 8,500 employees by 2031.

 The East Bank development, of which Oracle is a catalyst but not the totality, represents the most significant urban redevelopment opportunity Nashville has seen since the SoBro neighborhood buildout in the 2000s.
 Residential, hotel, and retail development is already clustering around the Oracle campus site, with multiple mixed-use projects in planning or early construction phases.